asahi417/firstcut/assets/FIREBASE.md

 ## Basic procedure
 ### Create project & bucket
-If you don't have any projects for nitro-editor, create a project of [firebase](https://console.firebase.google.com) and a storage bucket for the project.
+You may first create a project at [firebase](https://console.firebase.google.com) and a storage bucket for the project.

 ### Get credentials
 Go to project page (`https://console.firebase.google.com/project/{project name}/overview`)